plasmapotential/HEAT/README.md

 2) post-shot confirmation of heat loads and associated physics models
 3) design optimization

-The first HEAT paper is currently being revised, and will be published spring 2021, likely in the journal Fusion Science and Technology.
+The first HEAT paper is currently under review in the journal Fusion Science and Technology, and will be published under open access.
+A link will be provided when the paper is published.

 An appImage is now available so that users can run HEAT on a linux machine with a single file.  appImage is available under 'releases' and has been tested on Ubuntu18.04, Ubuntu20.04,